JRC1995/Tweet-Disaster-Keyphrase/README.md

 One can also just use the whole dataset from [resource # 2 and resource # 3](https://crisisnlp.qcri.org/) and ignore any tweet_id values with length < 11 from our JSON datasets; the pre-processing code will filter them appropriately either way.

-Checking the length is also the way to identify these anomalous entries in general for any need.
+Checking the length is also one way to identify these anomalous entries in general for any need.

 ### Disaster Lexicon: